dfinson/apifi/README.md

 Apifi supports full integration with spring security - or more specifically; spring security annotations.
 This is feature can be utilized via the`@Secure(...)` annotation.
 This annotation can be applied on the class or field level.

 #### Overview
-Here's how the `@Secure` annotation looks on the inside:
+Here's how the `@Secure` annotation looks under the hood:
 ```
 @Target({ElementType.FIELD, ElementType.TYPE})
 @Retention(RetentionPolicy.RUNTIME)